BUILD FRONTIERS: MANIFESTO

 You – the brightest minds, the boldest dreamers, the relentless builders of the new generation – must build frontiers.

-Build Frontiers will bring together talent.
-We aim to accelerate the collisions of two highly ambitious people.
-We aim to accelerate history.
+The end goal is to accelerate the collisions of two highly ambitious people.
+We aim to accelerate history itself.
 As Steve Jobs and Steve Wozniak have.
 Or Orville Wright and Wilbur Wright.
 Larry Page and Sergey Brin.
 Jeff Bezos and Andy Jassy.
 The list goes on and on.

 Deeptech is difficult.